|Photo by Rhys Mwyn|

 Rob initially wrote his essay in 2015 to describe the noise scene in the North of England but his approach along with the music that was covered in his now infamous Radio Free Midwich blog has been deeply influential on Dukes of Scuba.
 After creating music in isolation for many years myself I decided to set out on a personal quest to uncover the ‘no-audience’ scene in Wales in an attempt to make connections with kindred spirits here at home as well as across the border

-Wales may be the land of song but it is also the land of noise/drone/ avant grot/improv and dictaphonix.
+Wales may be the land of song but it is also the land of free improvisation/noise/drone/ avant grot/sound art and dictaphonix.